Glossary of Terms

 Meet the Buyer – Meet the Buyer sessions are designed to connect buyers to suppliers and vice versa.
 WBE Canada provides multiple opportunities to provide the introductions and networking between these groups, from virtual events through smaller events across regions or industries to large scale connections at our Annual Conference.

 Networking Roundtables – A larger format that Matchmaking, Networking Roundtables provide excellent opportunities to network with peers while engaging with industry experts.
 Roundtables focused on specific industry topics are moderated by leading professionals in each field.
-Typically roundtables involve one to two corporate/government representatives and as may a 6 suppliers looking to learn more about the organization and procurement policies.
+Typically roundtables involve one to two corporate/government representatives and as many as 6 suppliers looking to learn more about the organization and procurement policies.

 RFP – An “RFP” – Request for Proposal – is a bidding solicitation in which a company or organization announces funding is available for a particular project or program, and companies can place bids for the project’s completion.
 It outlines the bidding process and contract terms, and provides guidance on how the bid should be formatted and presented.
 A request for proposal for a specific program may require the company to review the bids to examine their feasibility, the health of the bidding company and the bidder’s ability to do what it proposed.